MeteoSwiss-APN/pytrajplot/README.rst

 pytrajplot
 ==========

-PyTrajPlot is a Python-based tool to visualize trajectories (to be continued)
+PyTrajPlot is a Python-based tool to visualize trajectories. (to be continued)

 Features
 --------